learn-co-students/js-hoisting-readme-v-000/README.md

 }
 ```

 The above JavaScript executes correctly.
 The function prints out `"time to eat cake!"`.
 That's because JavaScript hoists the **entire function** to the top of its scope, which in this case is the main scope of the program.
-JavaScript translate the above code to the following:
+JavaScript translates the above code to the following:

 ```js
 function eat(){